 - By boat:

-Modern express boats depart Bergen city centre for Sogndal daily throughout the year.
+Modern express boats depart Bergen city center for Sogndal daily throughout the year.
 On the trip up the fjord the boats call at several villages including Vik, Balestrand and Leikanger.
 From 1 May to 30 September express boats also run daily from Bergen all the way to Flåm.
-These boats connect with ferries to Gudvangen, Kaupanger and Lærdal and transfer passengers out in the middle of the fjord.
-For timetables and booking, please contact Norled.
+These boats connect with other ferries and transfer passengers to the middle of the fjord.
+For timetables and booking, please contact Fjord1.

-The Sognefjord lies approximately 450 kilometres southwest of Trondheim.
+The Sognefjord lies approximately 173 miles southwest of Trondheim.

 - By car: